tbuscaglia/tbuscaglia/README.md

 ### Hi there

-- I’m currently studying an undergraduate degree in Economics at UdeSA (Argentina)
+- I’m currently studying a Masters degree in Economics at UdeSA (Argentina)
-- The programming languages I'm using for projects are R, Stata and Python.
+- The programming languages I'm using for projects are R, Python and Stata.
 - My main intrest is Data Science.
 - I am looking to learn about Machine Learning, Natural Language Processing and deepen my Data Science knowlege